 Australian emergency services phone number

 If you’re in an emergency, or are in need of help, the phone number for the Australian emergency services is 000.
-This is for ambulance, police, as well as the fire department, and will connect you to an operator who will direct your call to the relevant services.
+This number is for ambulance, police and the fire department, and will connect you to an operator who will direct your call to the relevant services.
 Be sure to provide as much information as possible to the operator, as it will ensure you receive the help you need.

 Australian SES (State Emergency Services) phone number